vgkits/corequest/README.md

 Games authored in this way can be hosted in a text console, or [served as a webpage](https://github.com/vgkits/corequest/blob/master/src/vgkits/console/examples/helloweb.py).

 When published as a webpage, calls to `print()` add lines of text to the page.
-Lines with `yield` causes the page to be finalised and sent to the user, including an input box to await their response.
+Lines with `yield` causes the page to be finalised and sent to the user, including an input box to await their response, while the session waits to resume your code.

 The play.vgkits.org server runs python 3, but can also run in Micropython, like...